ABC 7 Chicago presents: Do You Hear Me? A Discussion about Race, a virtual town hall with Windy City Live's Val Warner

-CHICAGO (WLS) -- ABC 7 Chicago, Chicago's Number One station for news, presents the twelfth installment in a series of virtual town halls, Do You Hear Me?
-A Discussion about Race, Thursday, August 20 at 2 p.m. on abc7chicago.com.
-The hour-long town hall will be moderated by ABC 7 Windy City LIVE host, Val Warner.

-This town hall event will address the challenges students and their families/caregivers will face, particularly in our undeserved black and brown communities, as youth head "back to school" to an e-classroom.
-Val Warner will lead the discussion on how some local organizations are working to innovate their education support programs for this new dynamic.
-We will hear examples of how they are supporting students' educational and mental wellness needs during this fall session of e-learning both in CPS and other school districts.
+This town hall event addressed the challenges students and their families/caregivers will face, particularly in our undeserved black and brown communities, as youth head "back to school" to an e-classroom.
+Val Warner led the discussion on how some local organizations are working to innovate their education support programs for this new dynamic.
+We also heard examples of how they are supporting students' educational and mental wellness needs during this fall session of e-learning both in CPS and other school districts.

-ABC 7 Facebook followers are invited to submit questions in advance for possible consideration.
+ABC 7 Facebook followers were invited to submit questions in advance for possible consideration.

 Panelists include: